ywnch/buskit/README.md

 # Bus Analytics Toolkit for Bunching Mitigation

-## A easy-to-use python toolkit for bus analytics and simulation with real-time, historical, and artificial bus trajectory data
+## A ready-to-use python toolkit for bus data streaming, analytics, and simulation with real-time, historical, and artificial bus trajectory data

 Author: Yuwen Chang (M.S. at NYU CUSP 2018)